maelfabien/maelfabien.github.io/_pages/lacblanc.md

   <img src="https://drive.google.com/uc?id=1N_B-Labg6QTm_tIcuUHgotLAmLfQRTkR">
 </div>

 The last part of the hike, which lasts around 45 minutes, is completely different.
 Wind and snow will quickly make you feel cold.
-You finally reach the Lac Blanc, as well as other surrounding lakes, and the mix between these lakes and the mountains is awesome.
+We finally reached the Lake of Chéserys and the Lac Blanc, and the effort was worth the view.

 <div class="fotorama">
   <img src="https://drive.google.com/uc?id=1rY1inipO3SzJqoWy_jPD85tKeFeDR0VP">